 As I kid, I never thought of being a podcaster.
 Probably because it didn’t exist.
 But I was fascinated with radio.

 I ran a marketing company prior to my entrance into the WordPress space and my first eCommerce endeavor was in 2004 with a stock photography site.
-It was an interesting experience and I will just leave it at that.
+It was an interesting experience.

 I started using WordPress in 2007.
-The BobWP brand was born in 2010 and I spent time training and consulting for WordPress as well as writing tons of content for this site over the years.
+The BobWP brand was born in 2010 and, over the years, I spent time training and consulting for WordPress as well as writing tons of content for this site.

-And when WooCommerce was released in 2011, eCommerce became a bigger part of my life.
-I have taught and written a lot about WooCommerce, and now I am taking on the task to connect the WooCommerce builder community.
-Hope you will join me.
+When WooCommerce was released in 2011, eCommerce became a bigger part of my life.
+I have taught and written a lot about WooCommerce, and now I am taking on the task of connecting the WooCommerce builder community.
+I hope you will join me.

-In 2016, after having worked with WooCommerce for 5 years and started to incorporate more content around it.
-Well, the rest is history and in early 2019 I moved into a complete focus of WooCommerce.
+In 2016, after having worked with WooCommerce for 5 years, I started to incorporate more content around it.
+The rest is history and in early 2019 I moved to a complete focus of WooCommerce.
 Today I bring you the definitive Do the Woo community and news site.